simonMadec/awesome-phenotyping-deep-learning/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 # Awesome deep learning in crop field phenotyping
 A curated list of papers related to plant phenotpying using deep learning and resources.
 We will try to select reproducibly methods with public datasets.
-Because a large numbers of papers have been published in cotrolled conditions, we focus here on field conditions.
+Because a large numbers of papers have been published in controlled conditions, we focus here on field conditions.

 ## Papers